 For the first time in its history the Flower Carpet on the Brussels Grand-Place adopts a Latin American theme.
-It is devoted to Guanajuato, a Mexican region with an exceptionally rich culture, history and flower tradition.
-To celebrate the 20th anniversary of the Grand-Place becoming a Unesco World Heritage site, visitors will also be treated to a stunning floral exhibition at the Bourse square.
+This summer it is devoted to Guanajuato, a Mexican region with an exceptionally rich culture, history and flower tradition.
+To celebrate the 20th anniversary of the Grand-Place becoming a Unesco World Heritage site, this year visitors will also be treated to a stunning floral exhibition at the Bourse square.